Course Catalog - Science

 Integrated Physics and Chemistry (IPC) C (9-10) #3203

-Students study the concepts in physics including force, motion, and energy and in chemistry including properties and changes of matter.
-Instruction will include laboratory and field investigations using scientific methods, critical thinking and problem solving.
+Students study the concepts of both physics and chemistry with physics including force, motion, and energy and chemistry including structure, properties and changes of matter.
 IPC is a physical science course.
-(Minimum 40% lab)
+(Minimum 40% scientific engineering practices)

 PR: None